 Septostomy - Atrial septostomy is a palliative procedure that may afford some benefit to patients whose condition is deteriorating

-Primary pulmonary hypertension (PPH) is a rare disease characterized by elevated pulmonary artery pressure with no apparent cause.
-PPH is also termed precapillary pulmonary hypertension or, more recently, idiopathic pulmonary arterial hypertension (IPAH).
+Idiopathic pulmonary arterial hypertension (IPAH) is a rare disease characterized by elevated pulmonary artery pressure with no apparent cause.
+IPAH is also termed precapillary pulmonary hypertension and was previously termed primary pulmonary hypertension.
 The term IPAH is now the preferred term for pulmonary arterial hypertension of unknown etiology; thus, IPAH represents pulmonary vascular disease with a spectrum of clinical presentations.

-A complete classification of all pulmonary hypertension (PH) types has recently been updated:
+A complete classification of all pulmonary hypertension (PH) types has been updated :

 1. Pulmonary arterial hypertension (PAH)